 A fruit tart is one of the most impressive, yet straight-forward desserts one can make for entertaining guests.
 It’s incredibly easy to prep the dough and pastry cream in advance and then bake off the shell and assemble the tart on game day.

 It’s also one of the most impressive and beautiful desserts one can make with limited resources.
 My kitchen and photography skills have improved exponentially over the years and I felt like a recipe of this caliber deserved to be revisited (and rephotographed).
-In fact it’s the only recipe I’ve re-shared nearly verbatim, but that’s how much I love it!

 In addition to its relative ease and impressive aesthetics, I also love how this tart can change vastly based on seasonality and personal preference.
 One can easily stick to only one or two fruits, or select a large and colorful array.
 I have never made the same fruit tart twice.

 - 1/4 cup (1/2 stick) plus 1/2 tablespoon (64 grams) unsalted butter, at room temperature

 - Pinch kosher salt